Think about the moments in your life that have shaped you. It's in these experiences where your most powerful personal stories live.

 Our vision is to help communities build a culture of vulnerable leadership; the power that comes from increasing curiosity, inspiring a collective commitment to deep learning, and amplifying open and ongoing dialogue.

-Vulnerability builds bonds that allows us to be honest when recounting painful experiences with social inequality and racial discrimination - while also understanding our own biases - a crucial part of getting to the root cause of an issue.
+Vulnerable storytelling builds bonds that allows us to be honest when recounting complex experiences with social inequality and racial discrimination - while also leading us to better understand our own biases - a crucial part of getting to the root cause of an issue.

 And before we can create solutions, we must uncover the root.

-When it comes to changing the values, mindsets, rules, and goals of a system, our experiences - and how we communicate - are foundational.
+When it comes to changing the values, mindsets, rules, and goals of a system, our experiences -and how we communicate such- are extraordinarily foundational.

 A systems approach means connecting personal stories to help answer complex questions, such as: